lakikishorsubba/rails_api/README.md

 ## Request Signup.
+Yeah!!!
-Ummm....
-I have much more interesting things to develop and share.
+I have developed much more interesting things.
 ------
-what if you are building a application that is private to your organization?
+What if you are building a application that is private to your organization?
-- So user cannot register and login directly, user can req for registration and admin can approve or reject.
+- So user cannot register and login directly, user must request for registration and admin will approve or reject.
 This is what exactly i have implemented.
 - User cannot log in right after signup.
 - User must first send a registration request.
  - Generate new column: rails generate migration AddApprovedToUsers   approved:boolean.